 Headle also made the first flight of Gerard Vultee’s Vultee V-1A single-engine airliner, 19 February 1933.

 On 29 July 1937, he made the first flight of the Lockheed Model 14 Super Electra.
 The Model 14 fuselage was stretched, resulting in the Model 18 Lodestar.
 Headle, with Louis Upshaw, took the prototype, NX17385, for its first flight, 21 September 1939.
-The Lodestar would be developed into the Lockheed Hudson bomber.
+The Lodestar would be developed into the Lockheed Ventura bomber.

 On 16 September 1940, Headle made the first flight of the Lockheed YP-38 service test prototype.
 Headle was featured in magazine and billboard advertisements for Camel cigarettes in 1941.